TLSNotary in React/Typescript with tlsn-js

 again to verify this proof.

-NOTE: ℹ️ This demo uses TLSNotary to notarize public data to simplify the Quick Start for everyone.
+NOTE: ℹ️ This demo uses TLSNotary to notarize public data to simplify the quick start for everyone.
 For real-world applications, TLSNotary is particularly valuable for notarizing private and sensitive data.

 - Clone the repository